Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Simplified Version of the Model

 At lower $\omega_0^\prime$ we can find a coexisting region for the clustered regimes, UCs and BCs, as in the standard model.
 This is shown in Fig. \ref{fig:simp3} for $\omega_0^\prime = 0.01$, where the order parameters $R_1$ and $R_B$ are reported as a function of $\xi$ for quasi-adiabatic simulations.
-As displayed in Fig. \ref{fig:simp3} (a), once more we observe a smooth transition in $R_1$ by increasing $\xi$, that leads to an UC regime, as it results to be clear from the value of the clustering order parameter $R_B$ in panel (b).
-In the backward simulations, the BCs is clearly present and it desynchronizes via the SN bifurcation, before reforming.
-Once reformed, it reaches the maximal angular distance between the two clusters, as shown in panel (b), before smoothly desynchronizing for decreasing $\xi$-values.
+As displayed in Fig. \ref{fig:simp3} (a), we observe a smooth transition in $R_1$ by increasing $\xi$, that leads to an UC regime, as it is evident from the value of the clustering order parameter $R_B$ in panel (b).
+In the backward simulations, the BC is clearly present and it de-synchronizes via the $\pi$-transition, before reforming.
+As shown in panel (b), the order parameter $R_B$ tends to one approaching the $\pi$-transition where the BC de-synchronizes.
+After the $\pi$-transition, the cluster states are reformed and both $R_1, R_B$ smoothly de-synchronize for decreasing $\xi$-values.